-Our results can also affect the predictions for each model with respect to the changes radiation can lead to the power spectrum.
-The presence of radiation means that the initial state for which the primordial scalar curvature perturbations are evaluated is not the Bunch-Davis vacuum but likely an excited state for the inflaton.
-In addition, if the radiation bath thermalizes, which in general requires that sufficient scatterings happen among the radiation particles, then the formed thermal bath will be carried over the preinflationary phase as well.
+Our results can also affect the predictions for each model with respect to the changes radiation can impose on the power spectrum.
+The presence of radiation means that the initial state for which the primordial scalar curvature perturbations are evaluated is not the Bunch-Davis vacuum, but likely an excited state for the inflaton.
+In addition, if the radiation bath thermalizes, which in general requires that sufficient scattering happens among the radiation particles, then the formed thermal bath will be carried over into the preinflationary phase as well.
 Note that in general we require the condition that $\Gamma$ be larger than the expansion (contraction) rate of the Universe as a condition for thermalization~\cite{Kolb:1990vq}.
-As seen in the example discussed in the previous section and shown in {}Fig.~\ref{fig6}{b), this condition is very likely to be satisfied during some time in the contracting phase.
-Even though the formed thermal bath can drop out of equilibrium after $\Gamma$ goes below $|H|$ before the bounce, the temperature of the thermal bath will simply evolve with the scale factor as $T \propto 1/a$ from that time onwards and be carried over to the postbounce phase, even if no further particle/entropy production happens later on and before inflation.
-The presence of a thermal bath will lead to an enhancement of the power spectrum~\cite{Bhattacharya:2005wn} and, consequently, to an enhancement of the power at the largest scales, i.e., for the smallest wavenumbers.
+As seen in the example discussed in the previous section and shown in {}Fig.~\ref{fig6}(b), this condition is very likely to be satisfied during some time in the contracting phase.
+Even though the formed thermal bath can drop out of equilibrium after $\Gamma$ goes below $|H|$ before the bounce, the temperature of the thermal bath will simply evolve with the scale factor as $T \propto 1/a$ from that time onwards and be carried over into the post-bounce phase, even if no further particle/entropy production happens later on and before inflation.
+The presence of a thermal bath will lead to an enhancement of the power spectrum~\cite{Bhattacharya:2005wn} and, consequently, to an enhancement of the power at the largest scales, i.e., for the smallest wave numbers.
 At the same time, the modification of mode functions due to the presence of radiation leads to a lowering of the quadrupole moment~\cite{Wang:2007ws,Das:2014ffa,Das:2015ywa}.
-In LQC, the primordial scalar curvature power spectrum has also been shown to be modified~\cite{Agullo:2013ai,Zhu:2017jew}, causing also an enhancement of the power at low multipoles.
+In LQC, the primordial scalar curvature power spectrum has also been shown to be modified~\cite{Agullo:2013ai,Zhu:2017jew}, also causing an enhancement of the power at low multipoles.
 A recent study of these issues in the context of warm inflation~\cite{Benetti:2019kgw} has shown how these different effects might counterbalance, easing the lower bound on the duration of inflation determined, e.g., in Ref.~\cite{Zhu:2017jew}.
-The results we have obtained in the present paper certainly calls for the need of a more detailed computation of the power spectrum in LQC whenever radiation might be present in the preinflationary phase.
+The results we have obtained in the present paper certainly call for a more detailed computation of the power spectrum in LQC whenever radiation might be present in the preinflationary phase.